paucazou/Little-GC/README.md

 # Little-GC
 A toy garbage collector for C++
 ## What is Little-GC?
 It's just a toy project that implements a Garbage Collector for C++.
+This library is fully templated.
 Don't use it, except for toy projects.
 ## Usage
 It's pretty straightforward.
 ### Adding the library to your project
-Copy the two files *littlegc.inl* and *referencer.inl*.
+Copy the two files *littlegc.inl* and *data.inl*.
 Include the first one in every place where it is necessary.
 ```c++
 #include "littlegc.inl"
 ```
 ### Namespaces
 The library defines a user namespace called *lgc_user*.
-Two names are defined inside this namespace:
+Three names are defined inside this namespace:
 * lgc : (which stands for Little Garbage Collector), a templated class that represents a variable (or, more accuratly, a reference)
-* gc : a factory that you should use to create *lgc* We strongly discourage you to use elements which are in other namespaces.
+* gc : a factory that you should use to create *lgc*
+* gce : a factory that allows you to constructs to emplace the object directory without rvalue copy.
+We strongly discourage you to use elements which are in other namespaces.
 We also suggest the usage of the *using* statement:
 ```c++
 using namespace lgc_user;